 The ads show up on FaceBook all the time.
 They talk about wonderful lenses that will turn your smart phone into a camera that is better than a DSLR costing thousands of dollars.
 They brag about German engineering, a NASA optical formula, or the testing that proves their lenses are better than expensive lenses from Nikon, Zeiss, Leica, or Canon.
 The names of the companies change on a regular basis, but the scam is the same.
 Sad to say, a lot of people actually fall for this nonsense.

 In reality the lenses are cheap, poor quality lenses purchasedÂ for $2 or $3 each in bulk quantities from companies in China.
-The German engineer is made up.
-There are no lens tests.
+The German engineer in the ads is made up.
+There are no real authoritative lens tests.
 The photos used to illustrate the ads were created with professional level DSLRs and professional lenses by professional photographers.
 And the images were stolen from the photographers without their knowledge and used without their permission.
 I know because I contacted photographers who had their images ripped off without their knowledge.

-The lenses are usually sold for $50 or more (and as much as $224.50).
+The lenses are usually sold for $50 – $60 or more (and as much as $224.50).

 So be careful out there.

 Apexel Set of Four Camera Phone Lenses â€“ One of the sets of lenses I bought at Amazon to test cheap, poor quality Chinese lenses.